Qiong-Hu/RadHAR/README.md

 # RadHAR
 Human Activity Recognition from Point Clouds Generated through a Millimeter-wave Radar

-An extension work of https://github.com/nesl/RadHAR, the previous published work can be found on https://doi.org/10.1145/3349624.3356768
+An extension work of https://github.com/nesl/RadHAR, the previous published work can be found in https://doi.org/10.1145/3349624.3356768.

 This extended work is mainly contributed by Qiong Hu, supported by Akash Deep Singh and Ziqi Wang.
+The report of this work can be found in the [cover letter](https://github.com/Qiong-Hu/RadHAR/blob/master/cover%20letter.pdf).

 - Objective:
 	- Filter out noise signals from Radar point clouds